draktr/monte-library/README.md

 ## Advantages

-* **FLEXIBILITY** - the package allows users to use various existing Monte Carlo methods for their needs without needing to write the whole algorithm.
-At the same time,  `carlo` allows users to specify their own hyperparameters, posterior and proposal distributions as needed.
+* **FLEXIBLE** - the package allows users to use various existing Monte Carlo methods for their needs without needing to write the whole algorithm.
+At the same time,  `monte` allows users to specify their own hyperparameters, posterior and proposal distributions as needed.
 Furthermore `BaseSampler` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for visualizations, posterior analysis and convergence checks

-* **SIMPLE AND CLEAR CODE BASE** - code was intentionally kept simple to be understandable to those with limited exposure to Statistical Computing. `carlo` is a great tool to supplement learning as it generally matches mathematical formulations of algorithms and simple syntax helps focus on the algorithm itself.
+* **SIMPLE AND CLEAR CODE BASE** - code was intentionally kept simple to be understandable to those with limited exposure to Statistical Computing. `monte` is a great tool to supplement learning as it generally matches mathematical formulations of algorithms and simple syntax helps focus on the algorithm itself.

 * **COMPREHENSIVE** - includes Monte Calor methods for various applications.
 Bayesian modelling methods include both classical methods (Metropolis algorithm) as well as more advanced methods such as Hamiltonian Monte Carlo.